Juan Góngora

 Juan Francisco Góngora Mateo (born 14 August 1988) is a Spanish footballer who plays as a left-back.

 Club career

 Góngora was born in Fuengirola, Province of Málaga, Andalusia, and started his senior career with Real Betis' C team in the regional leagues.
 He moved straight to Segunda División B in 2008, joining Marbella FC.

 In June 2009, Góngora signed with Real Murcia Imperial also in the third tier.
-On 30 July 2010, he was definitely promoted to the first team, who had suffered relegation.
+On 30 July 2010, he was definitely promoted to first team, who had suffered relegation.

-Góngora continued to compete in division three the following years, representing Cádiz CF, La Roda CF, Cultural y Deportiva Leonesa and UCAM Murcia CF. With the latter, he achieved promotion to Segunda División at the end of the 2015–16 season after scoring a career-best nine goals.
+Góngora continued to compete in the third tier the following years, representing Cádiz CF, La Roda CF, Cultural y Deportiva Leonesa and UCAM Murcia CF. With the latter, he achieved promotion to Segunda División at the end of the 2015–16 season after scoring a career-best nine goals.

-Góngora made his professional debut on 28 August 2016 at the age of 28, starting and scoring the first in a 1–1 home draw against Córdoba CF.
+Góngora made his professional debut on 28 August 2016 at the age of 28, starting and opening a 1–1 home draw against Córdoba CF. On 21 September, he scored from a second-half penalty in the 4–0 win over UD Almería also at the Estadio de La Condomina.